RISE-UNIBAS/clean-code/git/git.md

 ---
-title: Brief introduction to Git
+title: Brief introduction to version control with Git
 author: Dr. Maximilian Hindermann
 institute: RISE and UB
 theme: Metropolis
 date: February 17, 2023
 ---

-# Today's goal
+# This section's goal

 ![](images/git.png "'An expressive oil painting of a programmer failing to use Git' by Maximilian Hindermann and DALLE-2")